M2hmoud2del/Bank-Project/README.md

 ## Overview

-This Java-based banking application provides both user and admin functionalities.
-Users can manage their accounts and transactions, while admins can oversee and manage customer accounts and activities.
+This Java-based banking application features a graphical user interface (GUI) to facilitate user and admin interactions.
+It enables users to manage their accounts and transactions, while admins can oversee and manage customer accounts and activities.

 ## Features